[INSERT YOUR IDEA HERE]

 sarah_lawrence

-Sarah Lawrence is a fourth-year Graphic Design student with an interest in collaborative mapmaking.
+Sarah Lawrence is a Graphic Design student with an interest in collaborative mapmaking.
 She uses her design skills to make illustrated maps for weddings and birthdays.
-In March 2013, Lawrence received a grant from the Open Web chapter of the Awesome Foundation for her collaborative mapping project.
-After graduating, Lawrence is moving back to Atlanta to work as a designer for Paste Magazine.
+In March 2013, she received a grant from the Open Web chapter of the Awesome Foundation for her collaborative mapping project.
+After graduating, she is moving back to Atlanta to work as a designer for Paste Magazine.
+In her talk, she explains how maps can communicate and create the stories of communities.

 Narke Norton